timofeysie/acknowledge/notes/Maximal Algorith Problem.md

 # The Maximal Algorith Problem #

 Generics: "10% benefit and 90% head-scratching."
+(Marko Topolnik)

 The Question:  Write a generic method to find the maximal element in the range [begin, end) of a list.